Set up the credit limit

-how to calculate a credit limit When a seller make a sale to a buyer with a payment term, he grants a loan to his customer.
-This loan will be resorbed only after bills are paid.
+When a seller makes a sale to a buyer with a payment term, he grants a loan to his customer.
+This loan will be repaid only after bills are paid.

-The credit limit is the maximum amount of loan that the seller accepts to grant to its customer.
+The credit limit is the maximum amount of loan that the seller agrees to grant to its customer.

 It depends on:

 • The assessment of creditworthiness that you previously made.
-See Credit analysis tutorial and Credit notation,
+See the Credit analysis tutorial and Credit notation,

 • Your customer's financial capacity,